Your freelance strategic plan can be the difference between longevity in this line of work and an early exit.

 - How did I perform on my networking, social media and website metrics?

 - To what degree am I attracting prospects who want to work only with me?

 The focus here is on the work that that you won and executed.
 Assess both the nature of that work and the quality of your clients.

-- For every project in 2022: Would I do this exact project again in 2023?
+- For every project in the past year: Would I do this exact project again next year?
 If yes, why?
 If no, what would I change?

 - What are the characteristics of the clients and engagements that I feel best about?

 - What was my effective hourly rate, for each project, each service, and in aggregate?